HorsesAss.Org

 Drinking Liberally — Seattle

-Please join us this evening for an evening of politics under the influence at the Seattle Chapter of Drinking liberally.
+It’s Tuesday.
+Please join us for an evening of politics under the influence at the Seattle Chapter of Drinking liberally.

-Can’t make it tonight?
+Can’t make it to Seattle?
 The Tri-Cities chapter of Drinking liberally meets every Tuesday night.
-Drinking Liberally Tacoma meets this Thursday, 7:00pm at the Hub Restaurant.
-Also next Monday, the Olympia chapter of Drinking Liberally, the Yakima chapter, and the South Bellevue chapter meets.
+Drinking Liberally Tacoma meets this Thursday.
+And next Monday there are meetings of the Woodinville chapter the Olympia chapter, and the Shelton chapter.

 Share: